 Psychological Flexibility

-Psychological Flexibility is a set of thinking and behavioural skills that supports holistic wellbeing, resilience and effectiveness in the workplace.
+Psychological Flexibility is a set of thinking and behavioural skills that supports holistic wellbeing, resilience and performance in the workplace.

-By practicing these skills, we become more self-aware and mindful of our approach, we learn to use values rather than emotions to guide our behaviour and we learn how to pursue meaningful goals.
+By practicing these skills, we become more self-aware and mindful of our approach, we learn to use values rather than emotions to guide our behaviour, and we learn how to pursue meaningful objective goals.
+We do more of the stuff that truly matters to us in life.

 The scientific evidence supporting psychological flexibility is impressive and the approach has been used in a wide range of organisational settings to boost employee health and satisfaction at work.
 Principles-led, it can be developed in a variety of ways, which is reflected in our approach.